DevMjee/hanafuda-koi-koi/README.md

 Should Have Requirements:
 * Create varying levels of the bot player (e.g. easy, medium, hard, impossible)
+* Tutorial/Explanation of game rules.

 Nice to Have Requirements:
 * Experiment with simulating games other than koi koi (e.g. hawaiian hanafuda) using the same objects.
+* Nicely printed displays to easily read and manage the cards and their properties.
+* Networking to allow to separate devices to play together.